Business process management (BPM): analysis, automation, and profit growth through eliminating inefficiency

 What is process inefficiency

-1. Process efficiency is a measure of the effort required to achieve the set goals.
+Process efficiency is a measure of the effort required to achieve set goals.

 The hidden costs of inefficiency

-4. This affects the productivity of working hours and wastes resources — office supplies, software or equipment that could be used more efficiently.
+This affects productive work time and consumes resources, such as office supplies, software, or equipment, that could be used more efficiently.

-12. Compliance risks and errors.
-In industries with strict regulatory requirements, such as healthcare and finance, failing to meet standards because of inefficient workflows can lead to fines, legal problems and reputational damage.
+In industries with strict regulatory requirements, such as healthcare and finance, failure to meet standards because of inefficient workflows can lead to fines, legal issues, and reputational damage.

 Where businesses lose value